jpcornet/AoC2022/README.md

     part2: 117ms
     Total: 422ms

-* day 20 - Python
+* day 20 - Python & Go

 As I thought this was going to be easy and would not take too long.

 Also, I completely misjudged what is and isn't fast in python.
 For part 1 I had a solution that performed reasonably, using lots of array/slice copying.
 Then I had the (failing) suggestion that instead of actually moving those slices around, I would just update a virtual position index.
 This turned out to be a mistake, but it did allow me to complete part 2, and I didn't feel like rewriting it all.

-So, these runtimes are rather sub-optimal.
+So, these runtimes were rather sub-optimal (2 seconds for part 1, 23 seconds for part 2).

+As this was the only day where the solution took more than a second runtime, I decided to rewrite in Go, and add some more speed optimizations.
+Each move only needs a binary search of O(log n), and a partial array move.
+The entries still keep a
+"virtual" position, but the initial positions are so far apart that there is enough room to insert numbers in between.
+If after a round of moving the numbers get too close together, we rebalance those virtual positions.
+The original order is always kept as the order of the array, making it really easy to move stuff.

 Runtime:

-    part1: 2.2s
+    part1: 3ms
-    part2: 23s
+    part2: 15ms
-    Total: 25s
+    Total: 18ms

 * day 21 - Python